renemrhfr/RAG-Demo/README.md

 This will iterate over all files in documents/export and will put them into a format that can be compared to a User input.
 If you want to learn more about this process, look into Tokenization, Text Embeddings and what it means to calculate Cosine Similarity.

-- Now you can run evaluateEmbedding: Try asking a Question about your documents in the terminal.
+- Now you can run evaluateEmbedding.py: Try asking a Question about your documents in the terminal.
 The sorted_cosine_similarities list will contain the top 5 most relevant chunks from your documents.
-An example of an instruction will be printed out.
+The script then tries to make a request to Ollama and print out the resopnse.
+If you run evaluateEmbedding.py -D, the prompt will be printed out instead.
 Try to pass this instruction into ChatGPT and see if it responds in a way you would expect.
-Feel free to experiment from here!
+Running evaulateEmbedding.py -V will activate verbose output, so the prompt will be printed out AND sent to the LLM.

 ### How to expand
 In this project i show you a simplified Version of storing embeddings - in a bigger, scalable Scenario we would not store